 Physical independence is the ability to perform common everyday activities without additional assistance from adaptive equipment or the help of a caregiver.

-Muscle strength, muscle mass and aerobic capacity all deteriorate during the aging process, which reduces the mobility and diminishes the quality of life in older adults.
-General aging presents many challenges physically with very serious long-term effects.
-Memory loss, cardiac issues, risks for falls and respiratory conditions are all related to the general aging of the human body.
-These conditions can be the cause of many hospitalizations during our older adulthood.
+Muscle strength, muscle mass and aerobic capacity all deteriorate during normal day to day living, this can reduce mobility and diminishes the quality of life.
+General stressor presents many challenges physically with very serious long-term effects.
+Anxiety, depression, gastrointestinal issues, memory loss, cardiac issues, risks for falls and respiratory conditions are all related to the general condition of the human body.
+These conditions can be the cause of many hospitalizations during our adulthood.

-At ES Life Coach we can provide you with the tools used to measure the fitness of individuals who are in the older adult age range (65+) measuring strength, endurance, agility, and dynamic balance.
+At ES Life Coach we can provide you with the tools used to measure the fitness of individuals who are in interested in an active lifestyle, measuring strength, endurance, agility, and dynamic balance.

 Some of those measurement tools are: